uwe-app/app/site/index.md

-Fast and elegant static site generator with [mdbook][] support designed for people that want to focus on the content.
-Perfect for teaching and technical documentation.
+Fast and elegant static site generator with [mdbook][] support designed for people that want to focus on the content; ideal for teaching, technical documentation or a quick blog.

 These are the processing rules at a glance; more information in the [docs](/docs/).